jjamesstarkTestUser/utahCountyP45.github.io/index.md

 # Objectives
 1. Provide transparent access to delegates and candidates in order to amplify the voices of our own community.
-2. Cooperate in researching and documenting the offices, candidates, and issues relevant to our community.
+2. Collaborate in researching the relevant political offices, candidates, and issues in order to inform the members of our community.
 3. Organize ourselves locally in order to foster self-reliance and cohesion  within our community.

 By creating and contributing to this project we intend enable delegates and citizens of the 45th precinct to find and publish information relevant to our community this election year.
 However, more important than party victories is assuring that our neighborhood is adequately organized and represented.